csc301-2023-fall/project-11-unicef-t/README.md

 npm install
 ```

-To build the plugin, run the following commands:, navigate back to the 'mapbox-plugin` folder, and run the following commands:
+To build the plugin, run the following commands:, navigate back to the 'unicef-mapbox-plugin` folder, and run the following commands:

 ```
 npm i --force